catrincm/johannes-website/content/publication/stern-2018-superval/index.md

 # Summary.
 A shortened abstract for the summary pages.
-summary: "We explore the middle ground between the strong Kleene and the supervaluation scheme as used in Kripke's theory of truth."
+summary: "We explore the middle ground between the strong Kleene and the supervaluation scheme as used in Kripke's theory of truth.
+The paper contains mistakes.
+Read in combination with https://johannesstern.github.io/publication/stern-2025/SST.pdf"

 # Tags.
 Optional for organization.
 tags: